Mailman (City Letter Carrier)

 Best Rated

-Asked by Parker logan over 7 years ago
+Asked by Matt about 9 years ago

-Asked by Just Me over 8 years ago
+Asked by Erik over 8 years ago

 not on route if vacant> confused carrier

-Asked by jvitto48 about 7 years ago
+Asked by jvitto48 over 7 years ago

 I have come across the same situation while delivering mail and getting a sampling request for an address that is either on Hold or Vacant.
 I don’t know what the proper procedure is and the management in my office has never addressed this as far as I know.
 I also don’t know if anybody has asked about it.
 If I were in that situation, This is how I answer: Yes, the address is on my route.
 When it asks me to scan the flats/letters, I just hit enter and “No more to Scan”.
 To repeat, I can’t say this is the correct procedure, but this is what I do in that situation.
 Thanks for your question.